dinhdiep/MONOD2/README.md

 ### Compare AMF versus MHL

-We can compare the signal to noise levels between a matrix calculated using the average methylation frequency (AMF) and a matrix calculated using the methylation haplotype load (MHL).
-The three required files are as followed.
+We can compare the signal to noise levels between a matrix calculated using the average methylation frequency (AMF) and a matrix calculated using the methylation haplotype load (MHL) to demonstrate the advantage of using MHL on heterogenous samples.
+The following files are required.

 1. WGBS MHL matrix.
 Example: ng.3805/WGBS.getHaplo.mhl.mhbs1.0.rmdup_consistent.useSampleID.txt.gz
 2. WGBS AMF matrix.
 Example: ng.3805/WGBS.getHaplo.amf.mhbs1.0.rmdup_consistent.useSampleID.txt.gz
-3. The published DMRs file.
+3. List of MHBs overlapping with published DMRs.
 Example: ng.3805/RRBS_MHBs.sorted.DMR.withID.bed

 The only requirements for (1) and (2) are that the region indices and the sample IDs are the same between the two matrices.
 The region file (3) is a list of regions (subset of the region indices used to make the matrices).